Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 The danger is more likely to happen out of nature/Darwinist happenings than tourists being targeted by gangs or street crime.

-If travelers who injured themselves said the place was dangerous, do you blame the place itself?
+If travelers who have injured themselves said the place was dangerous, do you blame the place itself when exploring always has risks?

 Care to read up about some of the safe places in Mexico to visit?
-This blog is full of travel advice for anyone planning a trip to Mexico.
+This blog is full of travel tips and advice for anyone planning a trip to Mexico.

 2. Spanish is the official language